Workers' Compensation Attorney in Ohio

 At Heller, Maas, Moro & Magill, Co., LPA, we stand up for what’s right when injured and disabled workers seek the workers’ compensation benefits they have been promised by Ohio state law.
 Our lawyers are proud to be a part of the northeastern Ohio community where we live and work, and we want to see workers treated fairly, especially when they have been injured or become ill.
 We know the system.
 We will fight for you.

 We understand what you’re going through and we know how to help.

-Since the founding of Heller, Maas, Moro & Magill, Co., LPA in 1985, we have been a law firm dedicated solely to protecting the rights of injured workers, injury victims and the disabled in the Mahoning Valley.
+Since the founding of Heller, Maas, Moro & Magill, Co., LPA in 1985, we have been a workers compensation law firm dedicated solely to protecting the rights of injured workers, injury victims and the disabled in the Mahoning Valley.
 Over 30 years, we have developed a solid reputation for continued loyalty to our clients.